Pierre-VF/oss4energy/README.md

 Once you have completed the steps above, you can run the following commands (only valid on Unix systems):

+Typical use-cases:

+- To download the dataset:
+    > make download_data
+- To search in CLI mode (note that this is a very basic CLI):
+    > make search

+Advanced use-cases (to regenerate listings)

 - To generate an output dataset:
     > make generate_listing
+- To add new resources:
+    > make add
 - To refresh the list of targets to be scraped:
     > make discover
 - To export the datasets to FTP (using the credentials from the environment):